mhellwinkel/www.masfaaonline.org/governance/policies.md

 ### 1.1 Purpose

 The Association's Policies and Procedures Manual is designed to provide guidance, reference material, and historical continuity for the Executive Board and committee members.
-This document is stored on computer disc for ease in updating and transfer as the Executive Board and committee members' change.

 Each member of the Executive Board and committee members is responsible for knowing the content of the Policies and Procedures Manual and suggesting changes and updates.
 The manual is updated as needed for distribution to new Board members and committee members.
 The Immediate Past President is responsible for overseeing the updates to the Policies and Procedures Manual.
 This document is available on the MASFAA website at [http://www.masfaaonline.org/](http://www.masfaaonline.org/).